Our next Open Day is on Saturday 4th February 10am - 1pm, register here >

 Emily Coxhead joined Cardinal Newman in 2009 from Parklands Academy where she achieved A*ABB before heading off to Manchester Metropolitan School of Art.
 Graduating in 2014, with a BA Hons in Graphic Design, Emily has gone on to forge a successful career in the creative industry.
 After graduating she decided that she didn’t want to work for a company where she felt she would have to give up creative control over her work, so she began attending business workshops to investigate the idea of starting her own business.

-Whilst doing these business workshops, she used contacts that she had made though her design and photography work whilst at university to start doing freelance work and it was part way through 2015 that she came up with the idea for ‘The Happy Newspaper’.
-After graduating, Emily says she had a bit of a tough time herself, which made her realise that it doesn’t take much for you to feel the weight of the whole worlds worries, particularly if you aren’t feeling so great yourself, so she began seeking out good news stories.
+Whilst doing these business workshops, she used contacts that she had made through her design and photography work whilst at university to start doing freelance work and it was partway through 2015 that she came up with the idea for ‘The Happy Newspaper’.
+After graduating, Emily says she had a bit of a tough time herself, which made her realise that it doesn’t take much for you to feel the weight of the worries of the whole world, particularly if you aren’t feeling so great yourself, so she began seeking out good news stories.
 What she found was a plethora of amazing things happening all around the world that weren’t really being reported, so she decided to create a platform to remind everyone that there is a lot of good left in the world!

 Emily has her own website, emilycoxhead.com where prospective clients can view her illustrations, photographs and graphic design work.
 Her photographs include pictures of many famous musicians, including Paolo Nutini, Jake Bugg, Nina Nesbitt and Dan from Bastille to name a few!